nsarvar/revolute/README.md

 - copy it into tomcat workplace directory
 - Home page: http://localhost:8080/revolut/

-There are HTML forms to create an account and make a transfer between accounts.
-You can find the link to the form-pages in home page.
+There are HTML pages to create an account and make a money transfer between accounts.
+You can find the link to pages in home page.

 ## API Manual
 <table>